JeffVenancius/BeLL-programing-language/README.md

 Use the keyword `How to` to define a function.
 It makes sense, right?
 You're telling how to do it.
 Which `How to` did I've called?
 I've called the `How to` `write`.
 Did I've passed some argument?
 Yes.

-In this language you can avoid parenthesis by using the "with" keyword and a final dot at the end.
+In this language you can avoid parenthesis by using the "with" keyword and a dot in the end of each.
 Can I use parenthesis?
 Yes.
 Should I?
 It depends.

 My advice is to be concise.
 If you write in english, you will think and read in english, if you write in math, you will think and read in math.
 Doing math?
 Parenthesis, else: write as you talk.

+live is the entry point, notice that this language is indented-based but with a twist:

+You don't use tabs, you almost don't use spaces, you use '-' and when you're ready, ' '.

+\- block of code

+\-- block inside block of code

+The reason?
+Readability, why should IDEs tell you stuff that the language itself could actually tell?

 ## What is a variable?
 A miserable pile of concepts
 But, for real, what IS a variable?
 They say it's a container, but what IS a container?